ssMMiles/discord-interactions/README.md

 # Registering a Slash Command

 This will create a global `/ping` command on your application.
-If one is already registered, it will be overwritten.
+If one is already registered and differs from the provided data, it will be overwritten.

 ```typescript
 const app = new DiscordApplication({